 - Orientation starts the first week of January at the State Capitol.

-If you have any unanswered questions, please feel free to contact:
+*To inquire about eligibility or if you have questions, please feel free to contact:

 Jason Fitzpatrick, General Manager